amiruldevkun/datingpredictions/README.md

-# datingpredictions
+# Datingpredictions
-This app is a command-line dating predictions made by me.
-(Of Cource) This is text-based, so feel free to give it a gui for easy navigation.
+This app is a command-line dating predictions made in python and by me.
+(Of Cource)

+This is text-based, so feel free to give it a gui for easy navigation.

 # EXPLANATION OF THE CODE/APP